 Clarendon Boulevard: The MTP identifies the adjacent segment of Clarendon Boulevard as a Type A - Primarily Retail Oriented Mixed-Use arterial road.
 The MTP plans for a Type A arterial road to contain two-to-four travel lanes, turn lanes, no median priority, restricted/limited driveway access, and high onstreet parking priority.
 The Rosslyn-Ballston Corridor Streetscape Standards (R-B Corridor Streetscape Standards) identify Clarendon Boulevard as containing a Type A Streetscape, which should consist of a minimum 16.67-foot-wide streetscape including street trees within 5-foot by 8-foot (or larger) tree pits.
-The adjacent segment is currently a one-way eastbound street containing an approximately 46.6-footwide street section, consisting of a 7.6-foot-wide paring lane, two approximately 11-foot-wide eastbound travel lanes, an 8.1-foot-wide parking lane, a 3-foot-wide striped buffer, and a 5.9-foot-wide bike lane.
-The site's frontage contains an approximately 15.9-foot-wide streetscape, consisting of a 0.5foot-wide curb, 4.2-foot-wide tree pits, and a 11.2-foot-wide sidewalk.
+The adjacent segment is currently a one-way eastbound street containing an approximately 46.6-foot-wide street section, consisting of a 7.6-foot-wide paring lane, two approximately 11-foot-wide eastbound travel lanes, an 8.1-foot-wide parking lane, a 3-foot-wide striped buffer, and a 5.9-foot-wide bike lane.
+The site's frontage contains an approximately 15.9-foot-wide streetscape, consisting of a 0.5-foot-wide curb, 4.2-foot-wide tree pits, and a 11.2-foot-wide sidewalk.

 The applicant proposes to retain the existing street section, but to modify the streetscape along the site's frontage.
-The applicant proposes a 16.67-foot-wide streetscape consisting of a 0.67-foot-wide concrete band behind the curb, 5-foot by 8-foot tree pits, and 11-foot-wide sidewalk.
+The applicant proposes a 16.67-foot-wide streetscape consisting of a 0.67-foot-wide concrete band behind the curb, 6-foot by 8-foot tree pits, and 10-foot-wide sidewalk.
+Additionally, the applicant proposes a corner curb extension at the intersection of Clarendon Boulevard and North Barton Street, including a new Americans with Disabilities Act (ADA) compliant curb ramp and crosswalk across Clarendon Boulevard, to reduce the pedestrian crossing distance across Clarendon Boulevard and North Barton Street.